persteinhorst/c5-twig/README.md

 -------------------------
 * Download the repository
 * Copy the contents to 'concrete5_root'/packages/twig
-* Install the Package from the concrete5 dashboard.
+* Install the package from the Concrete5 dashboard.
 * Done!